MohanGsk/ApplicationInsights-Home/net-protocol-update.md

 ```

 Specific changes in `Trace-Context` format:
 1. Expect ANY (with the reasonable limitations on characters set) string as a request identifier.
 Treat it as a `SpanId`.
+Some loggers may attempt to get `TraceId` as one of the name-value pairs baggage named `ID`.
+Otherwise - generate new one.
 2. Treat `Version` prefix as `Format` prefix.
 Define magic numbers for well-known formats as an extension to the spec.
 One can be for Zipkin&Census, one for Microsoft's hierarchical ID.
 3. In both formats define the `trace-id` as `base64` of 16 bytes number without the padding symbols.
 4. For unknown format number - expect `trace-id` to be ANY string all the way to the next `-`.